-Canadian Coast Guard Navigation Systems establishes and maintains aids to navigation navigational aids that assist vessels to navigate safely through our waterways.
-This program ensures the public's right to navigate and keeps waters accessible by providing aids to navigation, protecting navigable waters, and ensuring Canadian shipping channels are safe, efficient and compliant with Canada’s sustainable development principles and guidelines.
+Canadian Coast Guard Navigation Systems establishes and maintains aids to navigation that assist vessels to navigate safely through our waterways.
+This program ensures the public's right to navigate and keeps waters accessible by providing navigational aids, protecting navigable waters, and ensuring Canadian shipping channels are safe, efficient and compliant with Canada’s sustainable development principles and guidelines.

 Marine Communications & Traffic Services (MCTS)

 Marine Communications & Traffic Services (MCTS) serves the marine community and the public at large to ensure the safety of life at sea in response to international agreements, protection of the environment through traffic management, efficient movement of shipping and information for business & the national interest.